What Does a Bad Oil Pump Sound Like

 If you notice pools of oil collecting underneath your car, chances are there’s a problem with the oil pump.
 Other symptoms of a failing oil pump include reduced fuel economy, increased engine temperature, and erratic engine performance.
 If you notice any of these issues, it’s important to have the problem diagnosed and repaired as soon as possible before more serious damage occurs.

-How to Tell If Oil Pump Or Sensor is Bad
+How to Tell If an Oil Pump Or Sensor is Bad

 5.3 Bad Oil Pump Symptoms